 Bjarke Mogensens repertoire is almost unlimited, with a span ranging from folk music and accordion classics over his own arrangements and transcriptions to brand new works for accordion as well as improvisation.

 A series of his critically acclaimed recordings and arrangements can be found on the british label Orchid Classics as well as the national Danish cd-label Dacapo-Records.

-Future engagements include the premiere of brand new accordion concertos by composer Sunleif Rasmussen and Poul Ruders performed with the National Danish Symphony Orchestra and the Canada-based Victoria Symphony.
+Future engagements include the world premiere of new accordion concertos by Faroese composer Sunleif Rasmussen and Poul Ruders performed a.o. with the National Danish Symphony Orchestra and the Canada-based Victoria Symphony.